practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 $ make  # this will take some time
 ```

-...however, for speeding up compilation with 4 concurrent jobs, this command could be used, something I highly recommend:
+However, for speeding up compilation with 4 concurrent jobs, this command could be used, something I highly recommend:

 ```
 $ make -j4